Erin’s Recipe Rundown

 • In a small microwave-safe bowl, heat the orange juice for 1 minute until warm.
 Stir in the raisins and let sit for 15 minutes.

-• In a medium bowl, whisk together the dry ingredients.
+• In a medium bowl, whisk together the gluten-free flour, almond flour, salt and baking soda.
+Set aside.

 Notes

-MAKE IT NUT-FREE: Substitute more it with 1/4 cup more gluten-free 1:1 baking flour.
+Nut-Free: Substitute the almond flour with 1/4 cup more gluten-free measure-for-measure flour.

 1-Hour Chill: After you mix the dough together it’s important to give it a 1-hour chill.
 This gives the gluten-free flour time to hydrate and really makes a difference.
 It’s key for non-gritty gluten-free cookies!

-• Gluten-Free Oats: Oats are often grown alongside gluten-containing grains.
+Gluten-Free Oats: Oats are often grown alongside gluten-containing grains.
 So it’s important to select certified gluten-free oats for gluten-free baking.
-This is my favorite brand.

-• Gluten-Free 1:1 Baking Flour: Use a high-quality 1:1 (also called measure for measure) baking flour that contains xanthan gum.
+Gluten-Free Flour: Use a high-quality 1:1 (also called measure for measure) baking flour that contains xanthan gum.
 I like this King Arthur Flour Gluten-Free Measure-For-Measure Flour.

-• Almond Flour: I like using a little almond flour in cookies because it is non-gritty and helps the cookies get that golden color and chewy texture.
+Almond Flour: I like using a little almond flour in cookies because it is non-gritty and helps the cookies get that golden color and chewy texture.
 It’s my secret ingredient in many baked goods!
-If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free 1:1 baking flour.
+If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free measure-for-measure flour.

 Nutrition